 Basements may not be the most important area of your home, but nevertheless has its own importance and needs to be well ventilated as well.
 When it comes to ventilation, it automatically points to efficient windows in the area.
 It is always a good idea to get windows installations by professionals for their flawless performance owing to the perfect fit.
-Ill fitting windows may lead to water leakages and damp setting in and other such issues.
-This makes selection of right window as well as professional installation equally important.
+Ill-fitting windows may lead to water leakages and damp setting in and other such issues.
+This makes a selection of the right window as well as professional installation equally important.
 Let us check out some of the best window options for basements.

 These windows operate on the same principle as awnings except that they open from the top inwardly.
 They are a popular choice for basements and attics.
 Hopper windows are low maintenance and are ideal for areas that are small and have less wall space for larger windows, which is the case for most basements.
 Choosing the right glass and professional window installation will help keep basements airtight and leak proof.

-Also in some houses there are people living in the basement which makes it important to have ample light and ventilation through windows and doors.
+Also in some houses, there are people living in the basement which makes it important to have ample light and ventilation through windows and doors.
 If this is the case for your home you also need to pay attention to energy efficiency, security, safety, cost, light, etc. of the windows that you install.

 Sliding windows are easy to install as well as operate.
-Cleaning such window is also easy as they slide to one side when open allowing in ample air and light.
+Cleaning such a window is also easy as they slide to one side when open allowing in ample air and light.
 Opt for multi locks to make them energy efficient.
 Such windows are an easy escape option if the need arises in case of emergencies.

 These windows have sliding sashes on the top and bottom that allow more room for work in case needed.
 They have a wide variety of designs and other options, making them versatile in nature and adaptable to every kind of space.

 It is entirely the home owner’s prerogative to install whichever window in the basement, but the ones discussed above are the best options.
-Also professional installation of the windows is more important than the choice of windows.
+Also, the professional installation of the windows is more important than the choice of windows.
 If not installed well, all the purpose will fail.
 You can always consult with a basement expert who can guide you into installing what is best for you depending upon your needs.